 Being a small town, Arcola does not have a public transit system used by locals to get to and from work.

-The education level of Arcola citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.32% of adults 25 and older in Arcola have a college degree.
+The percentage of adults in Arcola who are college-educated is close to the national average for all communities of 21.84%: 17.32% of the adults in Arcola have a bachelor's degree or advanced degree.

 The people who call Arcola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arcola residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Arcola include Italian, European, Yugoslavian, Other West Indian, and West Indian.